Drawing Animation and Sprites in LOVE 2D

-LOVE 2D gives you a solid set of primitives for drawing images and animating them.
+Drawing animation and sprite rendering are the visual backbone of any 2D game, and LOVE 2D gives you a solid set of primitives for both.
 At the heart of every 2D game in LOVE are a few key ideas: loading images, cutting out rectangles from a sprite sheet using Quads, and using those Quads in the draw call.
-This article covers all three, plus the full set of draw parameters for positioning, rotating, and scaling your sprites.
+This tutorial covers all three, plus the full set of draw parameters for positioning, rotating, and scaling your sprites.

 You load an image with love.graphics.newImage.
 Pass in a file path relative to your game directory, and it returns an Image object you can draw each frame.